-The Society is pleased to announce a new Career Mentoring Program for SFB members.
-The goal of this program is to provide our members with guidance on career options and practical advice from experienced biomaterials scientists.
+The Society is proud to offer our members the opportunity to participate in the Career Mentoring Program.
+The goal of this program is to provide members with guidance on career options and practical advice from experienced biomaterials scientists.

 This is a “One-to-One” mentoring program in which mentees will be assigned a specific mentor who has experience in their areas of interest.
 You may participate as a Mentee or as a Mentor (or both!).
 It is hoped that mentors and mentees will have an in-person meeting at the 2018 SFB Annual Meeting in Atlanta, in addition to further meetings by phone/video call.
 The length of time commitment can be mutually decided by the mentors and mentees.